 SIMD friendly sizes: number of channels preferably multiple of 16 (8 also possible but slower)

-Cross-check of training: TBA
+Cross-check of inference: Ericsson

 EE1-4.2 Neural-network loop filters with further design optimization

-Filter architecture: Filter architecture is described attached excel (page EE1-4.2) follow decision in JVET-AD0380.
+Filter architecture: Filter architecture will be designed based on the one described in the attached excel (page EE1 (LOP)) following decision in JVET-AD0380.
 It is proposed to optimize the filter design by borrowing elements from its counterpart in high operation point.

 Training strategy: based on the training strategy described in JVET-AD0157.